stevenli-uoft/Stock_Portfolio_Opt/README.md

 ### Mean-Variance Optimization (MVO) Concept
 Mean-Variance Optimization, introduced by Harry Markowitz in 1952, is a foundational concept in modern portfolio theory.
 It aims to construct an optimal portfolio by balancing the trade-off between expected returns (mean) and risk (variance).
 The traditional MVO model uses historical data to estimate expected returns and covariances between assets, then determines the asset allocation that maximizes returns for a given level of risk or minimizes risk for a given level of return.

-My project enhances this classical approach by using machine learning to predict future returns instead of relying solely on historical averages.
+My project enhances this classical approach by using machine learning to generate quarterly (3-month) forward-looking return estimates instead of relying solely on historical averages.
 This modification aims to capture more complex patterns in financial data and potentially improve the model's adaptability to changing market conditions.

+For example, a typical MVO model will use the mean of Q1 2024 stock returns as expected returns for Q2 2024 for its portfolio optimization.
+Introducing an ML model will predict the expected returns of Q2 2024, instead of using the mean of the previous quarter.
+This forward-looking approach could provide investors and financial institutions with a more dynamic and responsive tool for portfolio management, potentially leading to improved investment outcomes in various market conditions.

 ## Key Features
 - Extensive data collection and preprocessing from Yahoo Finance (stock data) and FRED (economic data)